-These Poinsettia Cocktails are as tasty as they are beautiful.
+A Poinsettia Drink is as tasty as it is beautiful.
 You're only three ingredients away from having one ready to go!

 Jump to: